fluxninja/aperture/docs/content/concepts/flow-control/flow-selector.md

           - kube-probe/1.23
 ```

-By filtering out traffic to these endpoints, we can prevent unnecessary pod
+Filtering out traffic to these endpoints can prevent unnecessary pod restarts
-restarts and ensure that our application is available to handle real user
+and ensure that the application is available to handle real user traffic
-traffic.

 Note that you can filter out other flows by matching on different keys and
 operators, such as http.method with NotIn operator and GET value.
 For more